WISDEM/WEIS/RAFT/docs/index.rst

 combines multiple NREL-developed tools to enable design optimization of floating offshore wind turbines.
 See the `WEIS documentation <https://weis.readthedocs.io>`_ and `GitHub repository <https://github.com/WISDEM/WEIS>`_ for more information.

+As part of the CT-Opt project, RAFT is being expanded to also support underwater marine hydrokinetic (MHK) turbines.
+Just as with floating wind turbines, RAFT supports frequency-domain modeling of the global response and linearized controlled rotor dynamics of a moored, floating, MHK turbine system.
+More information about this capability is in the :ref:`MHK Turbine Applications page<MHK Turbine Applications>`.

 Following a modular philosophy, RAFT can be used independently for various frequency-domain modeling needs.
 Or, it can be used as an integrated part of